Thalia Medical Center offers one of the only personalized and private outpatient detoxification programs in the Philadelphia area.

 How Does the Detox Process Work?

-I will help you withdraw from alcohol, opioids, and other drugs on an outpatient basis, while you continue to enjoy the privacy and comfort of your own home, without going into a rehab or hospital.
-You will be seen every day during your medical detox either in your home or in our office.
-Dr. Fohrer is available 24/7 during the detox period to guide you through the process.
+We will help you withdraw from alcohol, opioids, and other drugs on an outpatient basis, while you continue to enjoy the privacy and comfort of your own home, without going into a rehab or hospital.
+You will be seen every day during your medical detox either in your home, in our office, or via telehealth.
+The staff at Thalia Medical Center are available 24/7 during the detox period to guide you through the process.

 The course of the outpatient detoxification process is highly individual and depends on a variety of factors.
-Among the most important of these are: (a) the particular types of substances that you are currently using; (b) the amount and frequency of your use; (c) the current status of any co-existing medical and/or psychiatric problems you might have; (c) the level of support available to you from significant others; (d) your history of medical complications in previous detoxification attempts; and, (e) your ability to follow prescribed medication regimens and other guidelines given to you by Dr. Fohrer.
+Among the most important of these are: (a) the particular types of substances that you are currently using; (b) the amount and frequency of your use; (c) the current status of any co-existing medical and/or psychiatric problems you might have; (c) the level of support available to you from significant others; (d) your history of medical complications in previous detoxification attempts; and, (e) your ability to follow prescribed medication regimens and other guidelines given to you by your providers at Thalia Medical Center.

 The first step in the detox process is to place you on a medication regimen that keeps your withdrawal symptoms under good control and stabilizes your medical status.
 This will help you feel more comfortable and less anxious.
-Subsequently, the detox medication is reduced on a schedule that is determined by a day-to-day medical assessment of your progress.
+Subsequently, the detox medications are reduced on a schedule that is determined by a day-to-day medical assessment of your progress.
 Completion of the detox is often defined as being medically stable and no longer experiencing significant withdrawal symptoms after the detox medications are discontinued.
-In most cases, complete detox from alcohol can be accomplished within a week whereas detox from opioids or benzodiazepines (tranquilizers) can take several weeks.
+In most cases, complete detox from alcohol or opioids can be accomplished within a week whereas detox from benzodiazepines (tranquilizers) can take several weeks.

 How long is the program and what does it include?